lachlanA/eagle-to-kicad/README.md

 	* And basic error checking.
 	* Eagle 6.xx PCB files can be directly import to KiCad.
 	* Ealge stand alone lbr's can be convered to KiCad lib/mod using eagle-lbr2kicad-1.0.ulp
+	* Converts Via's to Pads to to help with KiCad's flood fill, not connecting to Free/unnconect Via's.
     * The **examples** director contain's a number of converted sch's/board's.

 * By using the  the following **ulp's**  a consistent link from the SCH to PCB is maintained So forward and backwoods net-list annotation work's under KiCad!

- **WARNING KiCad via's don't retain NET information from Eagle to KiCad conversion PCB, so KiCad flood fill's will not connect to them !!!**
+ **WARNING KiCad via's don't retain NET information from Eagle,  so KiCad flood fill's will not connect to them !!!**
- **This is very import to remember as connection's to gnd OR power plains using flood fill's wont work as expected!**
+ **The option to convert free(unnconect Via's) to Pads can help witht he problem.**

 ###Installing.